botpress/botpress/docs/getting_started/trivia_template.md

 - Perfecting the leaderboard on Facebook

 ### What you will learn

+> 🌟 **Tip:** Already familiar with Botpress but need a quick refresher about something?
+Click one of the links to jump directly to that concept.

 At the end of this guide, you'll have learned the following concepts: